 - Meditation Bench

-The Omigo Meditation Pillow has a gentle slope to it that allows your spine to assume its natural S-shape when you are seated on it.
+The Good Monday Meditation Pillow has a gentle slope to it that allows your spine to assume its natural S-shape when you are seated on it.
 This is a great example of how the shape of your pillow can positively impact your practice.

 The S-shaped posture of your spine is important in keeping your neck, shoulders, and lower back in healthy alignment.
 The gentle “s” created by these three points helps keep your back upright – and absorb some of the stress and pressure of your body.

-A sloped mediation pillows like the omigo allows your knees to sit below your hips and gently lifts your pelvis to nurture that healthy, S-shaped posture.
+A sloped mediation pillows allows your knees to sit below your hips and gently lifts your pelvis to nurture that healthy, S-shaped posture.
 This pillow is highly recommended.

-A zabuton is a large square pillow that is typically flatter to the ground than most pillows.
+A zabuton is a large square mat/pillow that is typically flatter to the ground than most pillows.
 This pillow is known best when paired with other pillows, like a zafu cushion.

 When pairing a zabuton with a zafu, you will be able to sit up high as I described in the poses section, but it will provide support for your knees.
 This means that rather than your knees or feet resting on a hard surface, they would be cushioned by the zabuton.